-1 All persons applying for registration as practicing members of the Association must:

-(a) meet the requirements for registration defined in the Act;

-(b) complete the prescribed application forms and pay the prescribed fees;

-(c) provide references as described in the application forms;

-(d) provide a criminal record and vulnerable sector check (VSC) pursuant to the Criminal Records Act (Canada) conducted by the local Canadian police service where the applicant lives or by an authorized body.
-The criminal record and VSC must have been obtained within the six months immediately preceding the filing of the application;

-(e) disclose any past resolved or unresolved investigation, review or allegations of professional misconduct or professional incompetence, or past complete or incomplete professional sanctions in relation to the profession of psychiatric nursing and/or any other profession in any province, territory, state or country;

-(f) meet the English language requirements set by Council;

-(g) provide confirmation dated not more than 60 days before the date of application from each applicable regulatory or licensing authority in every jurisdiction where the applicant is or was, at any time, entitled to practice a profession of whether:

-(i) the applicant's entitlement to practice in the profession has been cancelled, suspended, limited, restricted, or made subject to conditions in the applicable jurisdiction at any time;

-(h) provide acceptable evidence verifying the applicant's identity; and

-(i) fulfil any other requirements as determined by the Registrar.

-2 A person who has satisfactorily completed a psychiatric nursing education program in Saskatchewan which has been approved by Council must, in addition to meeting the requirements of subsection 2(1):

-(a) provide documentation indicating successful completion of the program within the four-year period immediately preceding the date of application for registration; and

-(b) meet the examination requirement for registration as set by Council.

-3 A person applying for registration as a practicing member, where the person holds registration and a license to practice in another Canadian province or territory equivalent to that of a practicing member, which is not subject to any practice limitations, restrictions or conditions must, in addition to meeting the requirements of subsection 2(1):
+- 1. All persons applying for registration as practicing members of the Association must: - (a) meet the requirements for registration defined in the Act; - (b) complete the prescribed application forms and pay the prescribed fees; - (c) provide references as described in the application forms; - (d) provide a criminal record and vulnerable sector check (VSC) pursuant to the Criminal Records Act (Canada) conducted by the local Canadian police service where the applicant lives or by an authorized body.
+The criminal record and VSC must have been obtained within the six months immediately preceding the filing of the application; - (e) disclose any past resolved or unresolved investigation, review or allegations of professional misconduct or professional incompetence, or past complete or incomplete professional sanctions in relation to the profession of psychiatric nursing and/or any other profession in any province, territory, state or country; - (f) meet the English language requirements set by Council; - (g) provide written confirmation dated not more than 60 days before the date of application from the regulatory or licensing authority in the jurisdiction where the applicant is or was most recently entitled to practice a nursing, and/or other health/ non-health related profession, indicating whether the applicant was the subject of any investigations, practice limitations, restrictions, conditions, suspensions or cancellations at any time; - (h) provide acceptable evidence verifying the applicant's identity; and - (i) fulfil any other requirements as determined by the Registrar. - 2.
+A person who has satisfactorily completed a psychiatric nursing education program in Saskatchewan which has been approved by Council must, in addition to meeting the requirements of subsection 2(1): - (a) provide documentation indicating successful completion of the program within the four-year period immediately preceding the date of application for registration; and - (b) meet the examination requirement for registration as set by Council. - 3.
+A person applying for registration as a practicing member, where the person holds registration and a license to practice in another Canadian province or territory equivalent to that of a practicing member, which is not subject to any practice limitations, restrictions or conditions must, in addition to meeting the requirements of subsection 2(1):

-(a) provide evidence of registration and Good Standing in that jurisdiction;

-(b) provide proof of having worked in psychiatric nursing activities approved by the Association for at least 1400 hours in the five-year period immediately preceding the date of application for the year in which licensure is sought; and

-(c) hold a practicing membership with a regulatory body recognized by Council while working in approved registered psychiatric nursing activities for these hours to contribute to eligibility for registration.

-4 A person who has satisfactorily completed a basic psychiatric nursing education program outside of Canada must, in addition to meeting the requirements of subsections 2(1) and 3(1):

-(a) arrange to have forwarded by an organization approved by the Council:

-(i) a certified copy of records outlining the theory and clinical content of the program, and the applicant's National Nursing Assessment Service identification and application numbers, or equivalent information from another similar body or organization recognized by the Council; and

-(b) meet the examination requirement for registration.

-5 A license to practice psychiatric nursing as a registered psychiatric nurse may be issued to persons who meet the requirements of Bylaw VIII, subsection 2(1) and (2), or (3), or (4).
+- (a) provide evidence of registration and Good Standing in that jurisdiction; - (b) provide proof of having worked in psychiatric nursing activities approved by the Association for at least 1400 hours in the five-year period immediately preceding the date of application for the year in which licensure is sought; and - (c) hold a practicing membership with a regulatory body recognized by Council while working in approved registered psychiatric nursing activities for these hours to contribute to eligibility for registration. - 4.
+A person who has satisfactorily completed a basic psychiatric nursing education program outside of Canada must, in addition to meeting the requirements of subsections 2(1) and 3(1): - (a) arrange to have forwarded by an organization approved by the Council: - (i) a certified copy of records outlining the theory and clinical content of the program, and the applicant's National Nursing Assessment Service identification and application numbers, or equivalent information from another similar body or organization recognized by the Council; and - (b) meet the examination requirement for registration. - 5.
+A license to practice psychiatric nursing as a registered psychiatric nurse may be issued to persons who meet the requirements of Bylaw VII, subsections 2(1) along with either 2(2) or 2(3) or 2(4).